 7. Screaming Barfies: The barfies happen when your hands are near the ice and your fingers begin to “freeze.”
 The warm blood re-entering them can lead to a pins and needles sensation.
 Sometimes it feels like burning, which gives you a stomach cramp.
 You won’t barf, but it is not a good feeling.
 To have or to witness the barfies can be the most memorable part of the day.
 Here are a few tips from Kelly Cordes on how to (hopefully) avoid the screaming barfies:

 8. Top out: Topping out can be dangerous, the final bulge can present a number of cruxes.
 From thin ice to umbrella ice to cornices.
 Take your time and get a screw in before making the final moves.
 If snow is deep, have anti-ballers on your crampons.
 They prevent snow from sticking to your boot, which can nix the point of crampons and send you for a slide.
 Have enough material to belay, whether it’s off screws or trees.

 9. Descent: Know your descent, is it a walk-off or rappel?
 If you’re rapping, is it off bolts, trees or V-threads.
 If you’re new to ice climbing, travel with someone experienced for this part.
 Bring enough cord for all of your V-threads.
 Double them up if you question the ice quality.
 There are cases of them failing and people dying.
 Once you’re down, pull the ropes quickly so they don’t freeze in.
 Know where your headlamp is for the walk out.

 10. Chips: Have food waiting for you in the car.
 Chips are good because they don’t freeze.
 A thermos of hot water or coffee always impresses everyone.

 Do your research and have fun.
-Winter climbing is fun.
-It’s all about preparation.
-Research your climb, the area its in, climb with experienced people and if you’re new to ice climbing then consider taking a course.
+Winter climbing is fun, but it’s all about preparation.
+Research your climb, the area, climb with experienced people and if you’re new to ice climbing then consider taking a course.